uncivilgentleman/docs/content/nvidia-management.md

 ### Install NVIDIA (from NVIDIA's Site)

-> **NOTE:** This method should be used only for experimentation and troubleshooting.
-The preferred method is to install NVIDIA drivers from the System76 Repo.
+**NOTE:** This method is included for users who are running distributions that don't support the `system76-driver-nvidia` package, or would like to test a beta version.

-If you would need/like to install an NVIDIA driver directly (perhaps to try a beta version) you can do so with these steps.
+If you would need/like to install an NVIDIA driver directly you can do so with these steps.

+1. Visit NVIDIA's download website: https://www.nvidia.com/Download/index.aspx?lang=en-us

+2. Use the dropdown menus to select `GeForce` and `Linux 64-bit`, then click `Search`

+3. On the next pages click and confirm `Download`.

+4. Change to the Downloads directory, and make the .run file executable.

+5. Switch to TTY

+6. Stop `gdm`

+7. Excute the .run file with `sudo`.

+8. Answer the prompts.

+9. Update `initramfs`

+10. Reboot

 ### Reinstall NVIDIA Driver